Clarity by Night

 On a long trip, you might choose to reverse the conventional idea of using the ICE as a "range-extender."
-Instead, you could start your trip with a fully-charged battery in HV mode to travel on power from the ICE.
-Then, if there are no gas stations in sight when youíve reached the 293-mile limit of your 6.9-gallon gas tank, you will still have 47 miles worth of electric power to find more of that precious fossil fuel.
+Instead, you could start your trip with a fully-charged battery in HV mode to travel primarily on power from the ICE.
+Then, if there are no gas stations in sight when youíve reached the 293-mile limit of your 6.9-gallon gas tank, you will still have many miles worth of electric power to find more of that precious fossil fuel.

 Which is the Better Hybrid, the Clarity or the Accord?

 Your choice of a mid-sized hybrid comes down to time versus distance: If you want to go more than 750 miles between fill-ups, buy an Accord Hybrid.
 If youíre not a lonnng-distance commuter and want to potentially go months between bothersome, time-consuming, and potentially dangerous trips to the gas station, choose the Clarity Plug-In Hybrid.